Teaching Geography: Workshop 7

 - What pedagogical skills does teacher Andy Aiken use to promote student critical thinking and problem solving while examining the effects of supranationalism?

-Mr. Andy Aiken, 10th- through 12th-grade AP human geography teacher,
+Mr. Andy Aiken, tenth- through twelfth-grade AP human geography teacher,

 Boulder High School, Boulder, Colorado